geopython/pycsw/docs/administration.rst

 PATH.

 .. note::
-  Run ``pycsw-admin.py -h`` to see all administration operations and parameters
+  Run ``pycsw-admin.py --help`` to see all administration operations and parameters

 Metadata Repository Setup
 -------------------------